intelsdi-x/snap-plugin-collector-libvirt/README.md

 ### Examples

 By default the plugin is using qemu:///system uri.
-To monitor external systems, you can pass the uri parameter to the snapd deamon configuration.
+To monitor external systems, you can pass the uri parameter to the snapteld deamon configuration.
 An example configuration file can be found in example directory.

 ### Collected Metrics